dortania/OpenCore-Multiboot/empty/samedisk.md

 #### Windows

-Windows can be a bit of a bitch when it comes to installing it as a second OS (like some kind of insult or just Microsoft doesn't realize that there are other OSes than Windows /s).
 Create your windows installer (on another computer with the windows creation disk utility or [Rufus](https://rufus.ie))

-In case Windows has any issues while installing, boot back to the installer, remove the MSR/Recovery/Windows partitions that the installer made (there may be more, make sure you do not delete macOS or other OSes partitions), and follow [this guide over at TenForums](https://www.tenforums.com/tutorials/84331-apply-windows-image-using-dism-instead-clean-install.html) on how to install windows manually using the `dism` tool.

 #### Linux